Chiharu Sawashiro

-Chiharu Sawashiro (沢城千春, Sawashiro Chiharu) is a Japanese voice actor affiliated with Stay Luck.
+Chiharu Sawashiro (沢城千春, Sawashiro Chiharu) (born December 20, 1987) is a Japanese voice actor affiliated with Stay Luck.
 After working as a stage actor, he used connections from his sister to become a voice actor and made his debut as Masamune Shiga in Tokyo Twilight Ghost Hunters.
-Since Tokyo Twilight Ghost Hunters, some of his more prominent roles include Nishiki Sasa in Love Kome, Ritsu Shikishima in Caligula, and Taiga in Tribe Nine.
+Since Tokyo Twilight Ghost Hunters, some of his more prominent roles have included Nishiki Sasa in Love Kome, Ritsu Shikishima in Caligula, and Taiga in Tribe Nine.

 Biography

 Chiharu Sawashiro was born in Tokyo on December 20, 1987.
 Chiharu is the younger brother of voice actress Miyuki Sawashiro.
 Miyuki had been voice acting since she was in middle school.
 At first, Chiharu was a bit skeptical of voice acting, since it was a lot less popular at the time.
 However, as voice acting got more popular, his peers continued to ask him questions about his sister.
 Chiharu later became a stage actor during college before he decided to give voice acting a try after voicing additional voices in the Dog & Scissors series with the Dead Stock Unit.
 Using connections from his sister, he was able to enter vocational school and eventually made his full debut as a voice actor with Masamuse Shiga in Tokyo Twilight Ghost Hunters.

 In August 2021, he was diagnosed with COVID-19, but was asymptomatic.